eecs110/spring2020/pages/_lectures/06tutorial.md

 > **LEARNING OBJECTIVES:**
 > In order to prepare you for this week's homework, we wanted to use this tutorial session to go over a couple of important logistical and conceptual ideas.
 >
-> 1. Creating functions
+> 1.
-> 2. Working with parameters & arguments
+> 1. Making sure that TKinter is successfully running on your machineCreating functions
-> 3. Making sure that TKinter is successfully running on your machine
+> 1. Working with parameters & arguments
-> 4. Translating specifications into smaller steps that a computer can solve
+> 1. Translating specifications into smaller steps that a computer can perform

 ## Required: Square Challenge
 Please open `square_challenge.py` in IDLE, which is located in the `tutorial01` folder.
 Take a look at it and then run it.
 You should see something like this: